Monroe County DUI Bail Information

 Timeline: How Long Until Release?

-- Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 9 am - 5 pm) is generally faster because court staff and banking institutions are readily available to verify funds.
+- Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 8 AM to 5 PM) may expedite the process, as court clerks and other relevant personnel are readily available.

 What Happens After Posting Bail